Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Misaligned hot inflows

+The analytic solution in eqn.~(\ref{e:rad solution}) captures the key properties of hot inflows.
+The gas temperature is $\approx\Tvir$, and independent of radius due to a balance between radiative cooling and compressive heating in the inflow.
+This gas temperature also implies a sound speed $\approx\vc$ and thus the inflow velocity is highly subsonic, as long as $\tcool\gg\tff$ where $\tff$ is the free-fall time

-indicating that linear thermal instabilities do not have time to develop despite that the hot atmosphere is thermally unstable \citep{balbus89,sternCoolingFlowSolutions2019}. \citet{sternCoolingFlowSolutions2019} demonstrated using idealized hydrodynamic simulations that an initially static hot CGM converges onto these solutions within a timescale $\tcool$, and \cite{Sultan25} showed that this solution provides a good approximation of the hot CGM phase in the \fire cosmological zoom simulations without black hole feedback, for halo masses $\gtrsim10^{12}\,\msun$ at which the $\tcool>\tff$ assumption is valid.
+Also, since the accretion timescale is $\approx\tcool$ linear thermal instabilities do not have time to develop \citep{balbus89,sternCoolingFlowSolutions2019}.
+In a recent paper \cite{Sultan25} showed that such cooling flow solutions provide a good approximation of the hot CGM in \fire cosmological zoom simulations without black hole feedback, for halo masses $\gtrsim10^{12}\,\msun$ at which the $\tcool>\tff$ condition is valid.

-When accounting for some initial rotation in the hot CGM, the inflow is expected to spin up as it accretes, and eventually halt and cool at the radius where the inflow becomes rotation supported known as the `circularization radius' $\Rcirc$ \citep{Cowie80, sternMaximumAccretionRate2020}, which is comparable to the galaxy scale in standard disc formation theory \citep[e.g.,][]{Mo98}.
-The main signature of this accretion mode is thus that cooling from $\sim10^6\,{\rm K}$ to $\sim 10^4\,{\rm K}$ in the accreting gas occurs near the galaxy disc and is simultaneous with achieving rotation support ($v_\phi\rightarrow\vc$), a prediction that has been borne out in gas accreting onto $z \sim 0$ Milky-Way mass galaxies simulated in \fire \citep{hafenHotmodeAccretionPhysics2022}.
+When some initial rotation is taken into account in the hot CGM, the inflow is expected to spin up as it accretes.
+The hot inflow will then stop and cool at the radius where it becomes rotation supported \citep{Cowie80, sternMaximumAccretionRate2020,sternAccretionDiskGalaxies2024}.
+This radius is known as the `circularisation radius' $\Rcirc$, and its average value is comparable to the galaxy scale in standard disc formation theory \citep[e.g.,][]{Mo98}.
+Specifically, \citet{sternAccretionDiskGalaxies2024} showed that the hot inflow flattens into a thick hot disc geometry at radii where centrifugal forces become substantial, and then cools from $\sim10^6\K$ to $\sim10^4\K$ at the disc-halo interface when the gas becomes fully rotation supported.
+A main signature of this accretion mode is thus that cooling from $\sim10^6\,{\rm K}$ to $\sim 10^4\,{\rm K}$ in accreting gas occurs near the galaxy disc and is simultaneous with achieving rotation support ($v_\phi\rightarrow\vc$).
+This signature has been identified in gas accreting onto Milky-Way mass galaxies simulated in \fire \citep{hafenHotmodeAccretionPhysics2022,Sultan26}.